jimlah42/openpose-movement-assessment/README.md

 The user interface stems from the MainWindow widow widget which is the parent of all the major pages inside each tab.
 Each major page contains widgets and for more complex components is broken into custom widgets to reduce complexity of each file and allow widgets to be reused

+The current pages are:
+1. `ProcessWindow`
+2. `MeasurementsWindow`
+3. `ViewWindow`
+4. `AnalyseWindow`

-Each widget follows the following structure
+Each custom widget follows the following structure

 #Widgets\
 widget definition\